joelvaneenwyk/huginn-wiki/Home.md

 * [[Running Huginn on minimal systems with low RAM & CPU e.g. Raspberry Pi]]
 * [[Parse incoming email with Cloudmailin]]
 * [[Using the ManualEventAgent]]
+* [Using Huginn with Gmail](http://blog.terminal.com/how-to-set-up-huginn-with-gmail/) - One fix to a common problem

 ### Deploying Huginn